maryam8058/gitHubTest/README.md

 # gitHubTest
+Sinan Maryam Hamza
-the project is on vs
+the project is on visual studio hello how are you cronovirus
-hello
-how are you
-cronovirus